ringcentral/ringcentral-api-docs/docs/voice/index.md

 <p class="h2">Overview</p>

-Before you dive into the Voice API, it can be helpful to understand how it fits into a larger picture of APIs.
+Before you dive into the Phone API, it can be helpful to understand how it fits into a larger picture of APIs.
 There are three RingCentral APIs that in some respects are all siblings on one another.
 They are:

 1. **Provisioning API** - Provisioning is the process by which a network is setup with all of the extensions and phones that comprise an organization's telephony network.

 2. **Call Management API** - Call Management refers to the process and ecosystem of rules that govern how incoming calls are routed through to the network so that can be connected with an individual/agents.

-3. **Voice API** - Finally, the Voice API is what is used to manage calls once the Call Management layer has successfully connected a caller and a recipient.
+3. **Phone API** - Finally, the Phone API is what is used to manage calls once the Call Management layer has successfully connected a caller and a recipient.

-## What can you do with the Voice API?
+## What can you do with the Phone API?

-The RingCentral Voice API is the primary way developers interface with, manage, and manipulate active calls on the network.
+The RingCentral Phone API is the primary way developers interface with, manage, and manipulate active calls on the network.
 Below are the major functional areas of this API.

 ### Make a phone call

 RingCentral's [Call Management API](call-routing/index.md) provides a number of a facilities for controlling and routing incoming calls.
-The Voice API provides developers with some means for placing calls programmatically - mainly RingOut.
+The Phone API provides developers with some means for placing calls programmatically - mainly RingOut.

 Alternatively, developers can help users place calls via WebRTC or our [RingCentral Embeddable](https://developers.ringcentral.com/embeddable-voice.html) product.